Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Introduction

-Although these heuristic methods provide practical solutions, a globally optimal approach for dealing with fixed poles does not exist.
-The approach that we take in this letter starts from our globally optimal methodology in~\cite{Lagauw2025}, the so-called \emph{standard globally optimal realization technique}.
-If one or more poles of the model are known beforehand, then the new \emph{fixed pole globally optimal realization technique} finds the globally optimal approximation of the remaining, unknown poles.
-We end up with a (rectangular) multiparameter eigenvalue problem (MEP), which generalizes the polynomial eigenvalue problem by allowing multiple spectral parameters.
-It is the first globally optimal approach that takes the fixed poles into account.
-It is fundamentally different than the above-mentioned heuristics, replacing engineering practice by exactness, but at the cost of a higher computational complexity (similar as in~\cite{Lagauw2025}).
-The statistical experiment in the last numerical example validates the central hypothesis that \textit{a priori} information improves the estimation in the presence of noise.
+Although these heuristic methods provide practical solutions, a globally optimal approach for dealing with fixed poles does not yet exist.
+The approach that we take in this paper starts from our globally optimal methodology developed in~\cite{Lagauw2025}, the so-called \emph{standard globally optimal realization (S-GOR) technique}.
+If one or more poles of the model are known beforehand, then the new \emph{fixed-pole globally optimal realization (FP-GOR) technique} finds the globally optimal approximation of the remaining, unknown poles.
+We end up with a (rectangular) multiparameter eigenvalue problem (MEP), which is fundamentally different than the above-mentioned heuristics.
+It is the first globally optimal approach that takes the fixed poles into account, replacing engineering practice by exactness at the cost of a higher computational complexity.
+The computational complexity, however, is lower than of the standard technique since the number of poles to estimate is lower.
+We validate the paper's central hypothesis that \textit{a priori} information improves the estimation under noise in the last numerical example; the model-compliant output data estimated by our new FP-GOR approach are, in a noisy context, closer to the underlying exact system outputs than those obtained via S-GOR.

-The remainder of the letter continues as follows: We give a mathematical description of the problem and a motivational example in \cref{sec:problemdefinition}.
-Next, in \cref{sec:methodology}, we explain how we obtain, via the first-order optimality conditions, an MEP. \emph{The MEP reformulation of the fixed poles least squares realization problem is our main contribution.} We solve the motivational example numerically and perform a statistical experiment in \cref{sec:numericalexamples}.
-Finally, we conclude this letter and look at opportunities for future work in \cref{sec:conclusion}.
+The remainder of the paper continues as follows: We give a mathematical description of the problem and a motivational example in \cref{sec:problemdefinition}.
+Next, in \cref{sec:methodology}, we explain how we obtain, via the first-order optimality conditions, an MEP. \emph{The MEP reformulation of the fixed-poles least squares realization problem is our main contribution.} We solve three examples numerically in \cref{sec:numericalexamples}, including an extensive experiment with different noise levels.
+Finally, we conclude this paper and look towards future work in \cref{sec:conclusion}.